 Longest Suspension Bridges in the World

 The world’s longest suspension bridges are measured and compared using the clear span of unsupported road or distance between bridge towers.
-Commonly and for engineering reasons span distances are correlated to the height of their towers and the complexity of their design and construction.
-Let’s get on this journey to discover these amazing constructions.
+Commonly—and for engineering reasons—span distances are correlated to the height of their towers and the complexity of their design and construction.
+These structures are some of the most amazing constructions in the world.

 Also known as Pearl Bridge, this is a suspension bridge in Japan that crosses the Akashi Strait linking Maiko, in Kobe, and Iwaya, in Awaji town on Awaji Island.